ImMrHh/arduino.journey/worksheets/week5-worksheet.md

 ---

 ## 🥹 Challenge Tasks
 1. Play a short melody using multiple tone() calls.
-2. Use a button to trigger the buzzer (press to play, release to stop).
-3. Map potentiometer values to frequency for pitch control.
-4. Experiment with different delays to change rhythm.
+2. Experiment with different delays to change rhythm.

 ---